 Kathy G. Short is a professor in Language, Reading and Culture at the University of Arizona and works with educators around the world on inquiry-based global curriculum.
 Her research focuses on inquiry, global children’s and adolescent literature, dialogue, and intercultural understanding.
 She has co-authored many books, including Teaching Globally: Reading the World through Literature, Critical Content Analysis of Children’s and Young Adult Literature, Essentials of Children’s Literature, Creating Classrooms for Authors and Inquirers, and Stories Matter: The Complexity of Cultural Authenticity in Children’s Literature.
 She is director of Worlds of Words, an initiative to build intercultural understanding across global cultures through children’s literature, and is a past President of NCTE and USBBY.

-Scholarships of up to $400 are available for language educators travelling to attend the Literacy in the Wild workshop series.
-These funds are for reimbursement of eligible travel expenses up to $400, for which original receipts for charges made by the recipient will be required.
+Scholarships of up to $400 funded language educators travelling to attend the Literacy in the Wild workshop series.
+These funds reimbursed eligible travel expenses up to $400, for which original receipts for charges made by the recipient were required.
 Reimbursements will be processed after the workshops.

-Applicants will be asked to provide a) identifying information, b) an estimated travel budget, c) a description of how they plan to share what they learn at the workshop series with their colleagues and implement the experience in their classroom (maximum 2000 characters), and d) which workshop(s) in the series they will attend.
+Applicants were asked to provide a) identifying information, b) an estimated travel budget, c) a description of how they plan to share what they learn at the workshop series with their colleagues and implement the experience in their classroom (maximum 2000 characters), and d) which workshop(s) in the series they would attend.